-2 Mental Capacity Act Code of Practice, p 19.
+&lt;sup>4 Mental Capacity Act Code of Practice, P19.

-5.3.
-Guidance on assessing mental capacity in connection to hoarding-
+4.5.2.
+Guidance on assessing mental capacity in connection to hoarding

-When assessing capacity, it is important to remember this is an assessment of whether the adult has capacity to understand the risks associated with the hoarding behaviour, i.e. is the adult able to weigh up the alternative options, for example being able to move around their accommodation unhindered, being able to sleep in their bed, take a bath, cook in their kitchen, sit down on a chair/sofa (this list is not exhaustive); can the adult retain the information given to them (e.g. if the accommodation is cleared, you would be able to move around your accommodation, etc); can the adult communicate their decision.
+When assessing capacity, it is important to remember this is an assessment of whether the adult has capacity to understand the risks associated with the hoarding behaviour.
+The pertinent points being;

+- is the adult able to weigh up the alternative options, for example being able to move around their accommodation unhindered, being able to sleep in their bed, take a bath, cook in their kitchen, sit down on a chair/sofa (this list is not exhaustive); - can the adult retain the information given to them (e.g. if the accommodation is cleared, you would be able to move around your accommodation); - can the adult communicate their decision.

 It is essential that any capacity assessment is clearly documented on case records.